azurestocking/music-generation-with-gui/README.md

 * Plays the queued clips on the fly.

-TODOs:
+Issues:

 * Begins loading the player only after the second file is generated.

-* Change the `varying_condition` only after the current segment has finished generating.
+* Changes the `varying_condition` only after the current segment has finished generating.

 ## Installation